jcromartie/gsd.sh/README.markdown

 # gsd.sh: Get S#!t Done

-`gsd.sh` is a simple shell script to improved productivity by blocking sites through modifying `/etc/hosts`, creating an entry pointing to 127.0.0.1 for each site in a list.
+`gsd.sh` is a simple bash script to improved productivity by blocking sites through modifying `/etc/hosts`, creating an entry pointing to 127.0.0.1 for each site in a list.